braydonw/Pyano/README.md

 python -m pyano
 ```

-End with an example (gifs) of getting some data out of the system or using it for a little demo
+Add an example (gif) of getting some data out of the system or using it for a little demo

 <a name="3"></a>
 ## Contributing